wp-plugins/squeeze-page-toolkit/readme.txt

 All of the clever stuff that makes the landing pages work effectively is all done by the Squeeze Page Toolkit.
 The WordPress plugin allows you to use your landing pages with Google Adwords as they require that your landing page URL matches a real website.

-Packages for the toolkit start at £19+VAT per month, however, you can also test this WordPress plugin (and the toolkit) by using the [30-day free trial account](http://www.squeezepagetoolkit.com/trial).
+Packages for the toolkit start at &pound;19+VAT per month, however, you can also test this WordPress plugin (and the toolkit) by using the [30-day free trial account](http://www.squeezepagetoolkit.com/trial).

 = When I've connected a Squeeze Page - but I'm getting a 404 message.
 Help! =

 1. Have you updated your permalinks recently?
 Go to `Permalinks` in WP admin, and click on the `Save Changes` button.
 1. If you have any other landing page tools on WordPress, this may interfere with this plugin, so do try disabling them first to see if that resolves the issue.
+1. See the reference about [URL compatibility mode](http://support.wpdoctors.co.uk/support/solutions/articles/3000009178) for  the WordPress plugin.
 1. If that doesn't solve the issue, then please contact [Squeeze Page Toolkit support](http://support.wpdoctors.co.uk/support/home) with what you have in `Custom Structure` in the `Permalinks` section in WP admin.

 = Can I use a squeeze page for my website landing page? =